 Therefore, RT = 20 + 50 +20 +6 + 4 = 100

 Using this empirical model, we can see that doubling RV from 4 to 8 increases RT from 100 to 104, a 4% increase.
 In contrast, doubling Ra from 50 to 100 increases RT from 100 to 150, a 50% increase.
-If this were done for each of the segment, we would find that the arteriolar segment with the highest relative resistance (arterioles) has the greatest effect on total resistance.
-As a group, changes in diameter (and therefore resistance) of small arteries and arterioles have the greatest effect on vascular resistance because these two vessel segments comprise about 70% of the total resistance in most organs.
+If this were done for each of the segment, we would find that the arteriolar segment, which has the highest relative resistance, has the greatest affect on total resistance.
+As a group, changes in diameter (and therefore resistance) of small arteries and arterioles have the greatest influence on vascular resistance because these two vessel segments comprise about 70% of the total resistance in most organs.